Once I Was a Beehive: Plot

 Lane Speer (Paris Warner) is a young girl who enjoys camping with her parents.
 A year after Lane's father dies of cancer, her mother remarries a Mormon.
 Before the wedding they inform Lane she will be staying with her new "step aunt" where she is encouraged to attend a week-long girls' Bible camp organized by the LDS Young Women.
-Lane decides to go on the trip so her phobic stepcousin Phoebe (Mila Smith) will also go.
+Lane decides to go on the trip so does her phobic stepcousin Phoebe (Mila Smith) will also go.

 The girls' first task is to set up their tepees.
 Most of the girls rush the job to get to the lake, but Lane and Phoebe take their time.
 It rains the following night, flooding the other girls' tents, and they all crowd into Lane and Phoebe's.
 Phoebe has secretly brought her dog Roxy to camp, and she tells them to keep it a secret.

 After the night in the tent, the girls take a hike to a glacier.
 On the way, they get lost, going around in circles.
 Lane takes the map from Bree and discovers she was holding it the wrong way, making Bree look stupid.
 When they get to the glacier, Bree makes a catty remark to Lane about her "trying to impress everyone" and tells her to just be herself, because people like her better that way.
 Lane "accidentally" gives Bree a bloody nose by throwing an ice ball at her.
 The girls make snowcones from the glacier.

 After whittling at the fire, Lane tries to make amends with Bree by cooking dinner for her and they eventually make up after Bree throws a tantrum.

 While the girls prepare for the "Trial of Faith" event, a bear raids the camp and Phoebe becomes convinced that it ate Roxy.
 They run into the bear and play dead to make it ignore them.

 Together, they decide to go through with the "Trial of Faith" activity, described as a Sunday school lesson taught by Indiana Jones.
 Phoebe uses her knowledge to help the girls solve the various puzzles and they eventually find "Noah's Ark".
 The bishop arrives and reveals that Roxy is still alive.
 On the last night of camp, they have a testimony meeting and Phoebe, Lane, and Bree share their experiences.
 At the final camp talent show, Lane and Phoebe perform their new song "Together".